DoctorMcKay/node-steam-tradeoffer-manager/README.md

 Instead of being just a simple API wrapper, it's designed to take most of the work out of implementing trade offers in your application.

+**You absolutely need Node.js v4.0.0 or later or this won't work.**

 Install it from [npm](https://www.npmjs.com/package/steam-tradeoffer-manager) or check out the [wiki](https://github.com/DoctorMcKay/node-steam-tradeoffer-manager/wiki) for documentation.